papivot/cluster-api-aws/README.md

 kubectl get KubeadmConfig
 ```
 #### ~~Resurrection of a control plane node~~ [this does now work as v1alpha2 does not support resurrection???]
 For this demo, we will increase the worker node count back to 4 (in not already done).
-This can per performed by the steps in the section `Manually increasing the # of control plane nodes` Once the cluster has reached a steady state, and all the nodes are available in the cluster, terminate one of the **master nodes** from the AWS ec2 console.
+This can per performed by the steps in the section `Manually increasing the # of control plane nodes` Once the cluster has reached a steady state, and all the master nodes are available in the cluster, terminate one of the **master nodes** from the AWS ec2 console.

-~~When the controller next runs the reconciliation loop and sees a missing machine from the machineset, a new ec2 instance should be spawned and added to the workload cluster.~~
+~~When the controller next runs the reconciliation loop and sees a missing machine, a new ec2 instance should be spawned and added to the workload cluster as a master node.~~

 ----------